albertleng-projects/glare_removal_project/README.md

 │── api/                # Flask API for model inference │── data/               # Data used for training (ignored in Git)
       |── SD1/          # SD1 dataset (not included in the repo)
-│── models/             # Trained models & autoencoder architecture
+│── model/              # Trained models & checkpoints
 │── notebooks/          # Jupyter notebooks for training and evaluation │── Dockerfile          # Containerization setup for the API │── README.md           # Documentation